-Admission is free for the general public (special rate and reservation in advance required for all groups).
-However, donations are always welcome.
+Admission is by voluntary contribution for the general public.
 Suggested donation amounts are as follows:

 |Children and students||No donation expected|

 Special rate and reservation in advance required for all groups.
 For details of admission fees for groups, please refer to the Tours and group visits section below.

 The Redpath Museum is located in downtown Montreal on the McGill University campus at:

 859 Sherbrooke Street West